microsoft/woodgrove-auth-api/README.md

-# Woodgrove groceries demo REST API
+# Woodgrove groceries demo of the claims augmentation REST API

-This dotnet C# Web API demonstrates how to use Microsoft Entra External ID'ss custom authentication extension for various events.
+This dotnet C# Web API demonstrates how to use Microsoft Entra External ID's custom authentication extension for various events.

 ## Endpoints